 Mataji distributes ladoos on Ganesh Chauth

-The period from Diwali to Mahashivratri is known as the ‘shakti period’.
-During this period, the masculine principle of a person’s energy becomes passive, while the feminine principle becomes dominant.
-Aware of this technicality, practising spiritualists prefer to maintain a low profile during this period, limiting their social interaction with women to a necessary minimum.
+The period from Diwali to Mahashivratri is referred to as the Shakti period.
+During this time, a person’s masculine energy principle becomes passive, while the feminine energy principle becomes dominant.
+Aware of this technicality, practising male spiritualists prefer to keep a low profile in this period, limiting their social interaction with women to a necessary minimum.

-During Gurudev’s time, the queues on Mahashivratri would extend for several kilometres.
-It took anywhere from three to four days to ensure all devotees had met with the mahaguru and taken his blessings.
+During Gurudev’s time, the queues would stretch for several kilometres.
+It took three to four days to ensure that all devotees had met with the mahaguru and received his blessings.